Anne Lamott: Career

 Lamott's life was documented in Freida Lee Mock's 1999 documentary Bird by Bird with Annie: A Film Portrait of Writer Anne Lamott.
 Because of the documentary and her following on Facebook and other online networks, she is often called the "People's Author".

 Lamott has described why she writes: I try to write the books I would love to come upon, that are honest, concerned with real lives, human hearts, spiritual transformation, families, secrets, wonder, craziness—and that can make me laugh.
 When I am reading a book like this, I feel rich and profoundly relieved to be in the presence of someone who will share the truth with me, and throw the lights on a little, and I try to write these kinds of books.
 Books, for me, are medicine.

 Lamott was featured on the second episode of the first season of the show The Midnight Gospel.

 Awards and honors

 Lamott was awarded a Guggenheim Fellowship in 1985.
 She was inducted into the California Hall of Fame in 2010.

 Personal life

-Lamott was born in San Francisco, California on April 10, 1954 to her mother, Dorothy Lamott, and the writer Kenneth Lamott, who served as Anne Lamott's inspiration.
+Lamott was born in San Francisco, California, on April 10, 1954, to her mother, Dorothy Lamott, and the writer Kenneth Lamott, who served as Anne Lamott's inspiration.

 On April 13, 2019, at the age of 65, Lamott married Neal Allen, 63, a former vice president for marketing at the McKesson Corporation in San Francisco.
-He is a twice-divorced father of four, who left his job at McKesson to devote himself to writing.
+He is a twice-divorced father of four, who has published two books of his own and co-authored Good Writing: 36 Ways to Improve Your Sentences with Lamott.
 The couple met in August 2016.
 Lamott has a son named Sam (born in 1989) from a previous relationship.